Goal Setting for Moms

 Crush Those Goals Mamas!

-I am certain that you have at least 5 goals you want to crush in 2019.
+I am certain that you have at least 5 goals you want to crush this year.

 Start with 1.
 Get comfortable with 1 and then add on another one.